tfburns/tfburns-minimal-mistakes/_research/Burns-etal-JNNS2018.md

 ![jpg](/tfburns-minimal-mistakes/assets/images/research/BurnsetalJNNS2018/figure1.jpg)

-I then used these data as training inputs to various recurrent neural networks (RNNs), and also adapted them for use in robotic arms, circumventing the inverse kinematics problem by interpolating joint-angles (within some safety bounds) between the four corners of a a 2D plane.
+I then used these data as training inputs to various recurrent neural networks (RNNs), and also adapted them for use in robotic arms, circumventing the inverse kinematics problem by interpolating joint-angles (within some safety bounds) between the four corners of a 2D plane.

 ![jpg](/tfburns-minimal-mistakes/assets/images/research/BurnsetalJNNS2018/figure2.jpg)